 Embrace fall hues

 Rich reds, vivid oranges, and happy yellows are traditional autumnal hues that add energy to your gardens as temperatures turn.
 A classic coneflower and pollinator-favorite, like the Sombrero Echinacea from Darwin Perennials, will brighten your space even as temperatures fall.
 Available in a variety of colors, Sombrero Baja Burgundy and Fiesta Orange are ideal for bringing vibrant fall color to sunny spaces and for attracting bees, song birds, and butterflies to your yard.
 Tip: Leave the older blooms of Echinacea on their stems to feed wildlife into the winter.
 Then cut them back after their feast to put new energy into the plant for spring.

 Flowers that thrive

 Another colorful and easy care option are Cool Wave Pansies, a fast-growing, long-lasting trailing pansy available in a variety of bold colors perfect for revamping your outdoor space for fall.
 A cool-season gardener’s dream, you can feel confident that these blooms will thrive even as fall temperatures ebb and flow.
-Check out Cool Wave® Raspberry Swirl with cheerful magenta and white petals and a delightful yellow center.
+Check out Cool Wave® Raspberry Swirl (pictured above) with cheerful magenta and white petals and a delightful yellow center.
 Tip: Place your Cool Wave Pansies where you’ve also planted bulbs.
 Their hardiness will make them the first pansy to reappear next spring for two seasons of enjoyment.

 Enjoy homegrown vegetables